jlelong/LaTeX-Workshop-wiki/FAQ.md

 ## Syntax Highlighting does not work for most elements

 Please change VS Code theme you are using.
 For example, **Visual Studio Dark** and **Visual Studio Light** do not work with LaTeX Workshop.

+## Install older version

+You can install older versions of LaTeX Workshop by right-clicking it in the extension panel of VS Code and selecting `Install Another Version`.